roulupen/ce_remember_me/README.md

    - Select the `browser_plugin` folder
    - Extension will be installed and activated

+4. **Grant Permissions**
+   - **Tabs permission** - For bookmark sidebar functionality
+   - **Storage permission** - For saving data and preferences
+   - **Notifications** - For task reminder alerts
+   - **Host permissions** - For accessing tab information (URLs, favicons)

-4. **Verify Installation**
+5. **Verify Installation**
    - Open a new tab to see your productivity workspace
-   - Look for the extension icon in the toolbar
-   - Grant notification permissions when prompted

-### Method 2: Chrome Web Store (Future)
-*This extension will be available on the Chrome Web Store soon.*
+   - All three modules should be accessible via tab navigation
+   - Theme toggle should appear in top-right corner

+---

 ## 📁 Project Structure